KangLin/RabbitRemoteControl/docs/Compile/Windows.md

 - If using vcpkg, please set the CMake parameters:
   + Because of using vcpkg manifest mode, so the depend libraries in `vcpkg.json`
   + CMAKE_TOOLCHAIN_FILE: [vcpkg installation path]/scripts/buildsystems/vcpkg.cmake
-  + X_VCPKG_APPLOCAL_DEPS_INSTALL: ON #When installing, copy the dependent libraries to the installation directory
+  + VCPKG_APPLOCAL_DEPS: ON #When installing, copy the dependent libraries to the installation directory
   + VCPKG_MANIFEST_FEATURES: This variable can be set to a list of features to activate when installing from your manifest.
       Note: All vcpkg-affecting variables must be defined before the first project() directive such as in a CMakePresets.json's "cacheVariables" map, via the command line, or set() statements.
       So don't place it in CMakeLists.txt of the project.